 As a child, he was prone to illness, especially problems with his lungs and his breathing, and so was rarely allowed to go out into the damp Scottish climate to play with the other children of the neighbourhood.

 Directly across the road from the house is Queen Street Gardens, a private garden space, where Stevenson would watch the other children playing, from the safety of the drawing-room on the first floor of the house.
 Much as he loved the city, he described it as his ‘meteorological purgatory’.

-In these gardens is a pond, with a small island in the centre of it.
-Literary historians have speculated that it was from watching the children playing around this pond and its island that Stevenson came up with the ideas of what became Treasure Island.
-We can just about see the pond peering through the railings.
+Peering through the railings we can just see a pond with a small island in the centre of it.
+Was it from watching the children playing around this pond and its island that Stevenson came up with the ideas of what became Treasure Island?

 Robert Garioch (1909-1981)